abangfarhan/abangfarhan.github.io/_posts/2025-09-13-training-deep-learning-model-for-captcha.md

 To deploy the model, I simply did the following:

-1. Save the model object into an ONNX file (see <https://docs.pytorch.org/docs/stable/onnx.html>); I named the file `model.onnx`
+1. Save the model object into an ONNX file (see [this documentation](https://docs.pytorch.org/docs/stable/onnx.html) to see how); I named the file `model.onnx`
 2. Manually copy the `model.onnx` file into the web scraper project, and use [onnxruntime](https://pypi.org/project/onnxruntime/) for running the model.

 Roughly speaking, the code for running the model looks something like this: